Using Our Light Saber

 Addressing Black Lives Matter, the AZA recently issued a Statement on Social and Racial Justice, Inclusion and Equity.
 Even though this may seem to some people to be outside the purview of animals, both diversity and inclusion have been an AZA focus for about 20 years.
 This is an excellent start.
 Now we need a Statement on Climate Change.
 On Clean Water, Clean Air.
 On Wildlife Trafficking in relationship to War and Disease.
 On Bullying.
 On Stress-relief.
 On Sustainable Development.
 On Public Parks.
 On Fisheries.
 On Palm Oil.
 On GMOs.
 On Renewable Energy.
 The list goes on.

-should use our Light Saber – our public influence – to create a world of peace between humans, and well-being for all animals, human and non-human alike.
+We AZA institutions should use our Light Saber – our public influence – to create a world of peace between humans, and well-being for all animals, human and non-human alike.
 Think of what kind of world that could be.
 One, perhaps, where saving animals (and humans) from extinction was no longer needed.